Bingeeverything/Eco_Basket/README.md

 - Poore, J., & Nemecek, T. (2018).
 Reducing food's environmental impacts through producers and consumers.
 Science, 360(6392), 987-992.
 - Our World in Data food emissions database

----

-Built for sustainability awareness and carbon footprint tracking.
-Every grocery trip is an opportunity to make better choices for the planet! 🌍